wangonya/wangonya.com/content/blog/pytest-asserting-exceptions.md

 ---

 First time I had someone review my pull requests, she was pretty strict on tests.
-I couldn\'t merge if the tests were failing, of course.
-But I also couldn\'t merge if coverage had decreased.
+I couldn't merge if the tests were failing, of course.
+But I also couldn't merge if coverage had decreased.
 TDD was still new to me so maintaining coverage was a challenge since I was only testing the bare minimum I could.
 I had to find out how to make my tests more robust and ensure as much of my code was tested as possible.
-One area that I wasn\'t really sure how to test was the custom exceptions I had written.
+One area that I wasn't really sure how to test was the custom exceptions I had written.

-Here\'s an example:
+Here's an example:

 ```python
 # login.py